You can make 100% Sprouted Whole Wheat Burger Buns that are light and fluffy!

 Is Sprouted Wheat Keto Friendly?

 Bread is not included in a Keto diet.
-However, sprouted wheat bread can be included in a cyclical keto diet (CKD) and is best suited for athletes with a demanding training schedule and require the glucose for their bodies to recover and function properly.
+However, sprouted wheat bread can be included in a cyclical keto diet (CKD) and is best suited for athletes with a demanding training schedule and who require glucose for their bodies to recover and function properly.

 Where can I buy Sprouted Wheat Flour?